BGforgeNet/bg2-tweaks-and-tricks/docs/items.md

 That is is silly, of course - just how much space a berry takes?
 Now you can stuff them all into a single slot.

 ### Improved Shandalar's cloak
-The cloak that an archmage sends a group of adventurers to get must be something important, right?
+A cloak that an archmage sends a group of adventurers to get must be something important, right?
 However, in game it's just a rag with no abilities, which is a bummer.
 TnT changes the cloak into something worthwhile.

 ### Algernon's cloak: usable once per day
 Algernon's cloak is also known as the Cloak of Cheese, because it has nigh unlimited uses - a developers oversight.
 EE changes that to a single use per day.
 TnT does the same for classic editions.